In vitro fertilization or IVF is the most effective type of assisted reproductive technology

 The women receive a drug, usually in the form of an injection to suppress their natural menstrual cycle.

-Embryo transfer is done at your doctor's office or a clinic and usually takes place two to six days after egg retrieval.
+Embryo transfer is done at the IVF clinic and usually takes place three to six days after egg

 Like all other medications and medical procedures, IVF has some possible side effects.